 Other types of scholarships, including department- and donor-sponsored, may be awarded based on financial need, demographic factors and/or an excellent evaluation by the Admissions Committee.
 About one-half of our entering students receive some type of scholarship.

 We also offer need-based grant funds.
-We’ll consider your eligibility for these based on the information you submit on the FAFSA.
-University Grants in Aid do not have to be repaid.
+We’ll consider your eligibility for these based on the information you submit on the FAFSA and UMMS Financial Aid application.
+Need-based grants do not have to be repaid.

 You can also search for and apply for scholarships offered beyond the University of Michigan.